Bluearrow/DebugingSTP/STPDebugging/README.md

 Some auxiliary code used to debug and develop STP Framework.

-Related modules: pyserial, socket, matplotlib
+Related modules: pyserial, socket, matplotlib,